 - Article: An unconventional cancer-promoting function of methamphetamine in hepatocellular carcinoma.

 - Article: Effects of low-doses of methamphetamine on d-fenfluramine-induced head-twitch response (HTR) in...

 - Methamphetamine -- see more articles

-- Mind Over Matter: Methamphetamine (National Institute on Drug Abuse) Also in Spanish
+- Mind Matters: The Body's Response to Methamphetamine (National Institute on Drug Abuse) Also in Spanish